-In the case of books, locate critical reviews of the work in a database such as Book Review Digest.
+In the case of books, locate critical reviews of the work in a database such as ProQuest Multiple.
 Is the review positive?
 Is the book under review considered a valuable contribution to the field?
 Do reviewers agree on the value or attributes of the book or are there strong differences of opinion?
 Does the reviewer mention other books that might be better?
 If so, locate these sources for more information on your topic.

 Brand-Gruwela, Saskia and Marc Stadtlerb.
 “Solving Information-based Problems: Evaluating Sources and Information.”
 Learning and Instruction 2 (April 2011): 175-179; Barzilaia, Sarit and Anat Zohara.
 “Epistemic Thinking in Action: Evaluating and Integrating Online Sources.”
 Cognition and Instruction 30 (2012): 39-85; Critical Thinking.
 Academic Skills Centre.
 University of Canberra; Evaluating Sources.
 Lakeland Library Research Guides.
 Lakeland Community College; Evaluating Sources.
 Writing@CSU.
 Colorado State University; Evaluating Print Sources.
 The Writing Center.
 University of North Carolina; Evaluation During Reading.
 The Writing Lab and The OWL.
 Purdue University; Walraven, Amber, Saskia Brand-Gruwel, and Henny P.A.
 Boshuizen.
 “How Students Evaluate Information and Sources When Searching the World Wide Web for Information.”
 Computers and Education 52 (January 2009): 234–246

 Web Content Requires Additional Methods of Evaluation